eclipsesource/tabris-js/doc/layout.md

 ## Layout Data

 All widgets support a property `layoutData` that defines how the widget should be arranged.
-The value of `layoutData` must be an object with a combination of the following keys:
+The value of `layoutData` must be an object with a combination of the following attributes:

 - `left`
 - `right`